VISAS

 Whilst this is potentially great news, there has still – 3 years on – been no further news on this ‘seasonaire permit’ and so it will be unlikely highly unlikely that anything will be in place anytime soon, which does still leaves uncertainty on what will be required from UK nationals working in Austria in the future.

-As of yet there is still no further news or update on the Austrian ‘seasonnaire permit’ that enables Brits to work in Europe via any independently accessible work visa. (latest update: 1st January 2024)
+As of yet there is still no further news or update on the Austrian ‘seasonnaire permit’ that enables Brits to work in Europe via any independently accessible work visa. (latest update: 1st November 2024)

 However positive shifts in Austria are starting to happen so if you are desperate to work in Austria with a UK passport please get in touch with us and one of our team can explain what options are available.